autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Functionality

 - The system can estimate vehicle position in the world coordinate within an error of ~10m.
-- With RTK attached, the accuracy can be improved to ~10cm
+- With a RKT-GNSS (Real Time Kinematic Global Navigation Satellite System) attached, the accuracy can be improved to ~10cm.
 - A system with this configuration can work without environment maps (both point cloud and vector map types).

 ### Camera (Visual Odometry, Visual SLAM)